mottla/CryptoVote/README.md

 # CryptoVote
-CryptoVote is a protocol that allows the creation and execution of fully decentralized election processes by com- bining the blockchain with elaborated cryptography.
+CryptoVote is a protocol that allows the creation and execution of fully decentralized election processes by combining the blockchain with elaborated cryptography.

 *It aims to provide:*